 After evening chores such as dinner, shower, etc. I settled in to edit photos and write this travelogue.
 I enjoyed the usual evening aboard and was in bed around midnight.

 Day 4, Thursday, Tucson, AZ to Las Cruces, NM via I-10: 284 miles

-Along the drive somewhere west of New Mexico I came across the widest trailer I’ve ever seen.
+Along the drive, somewhere west of the New Mexico state line, I came across the widest trailer I’ve ever seen.
 The damn thing took up both lanes and all the traffic had to line up behind the monster.
 When the shoulder was wide enough he’d pull over so we could squeeze by.
 I was delayed no more than 15 minutes or so, and at least it was a good photo op: